 We conduct research in the following two key areas of information management:

-(1) In our first research area, Mobility, we address the economic use of sustainable mobility concepts, such as electric mobility.
+(1) In our first research area, Mobility, we address the economic use of smart and sustainable mobility concepts, such as electric mobility.
 Using multidisciplinary approaches, we find solutions for the major challenges of making mobility more sustainable.
-For these activities, we have set up a dedicated team of researchers: the Sustainable Mobility Research Group (SMRG, link).
+For these activities, we have set up a dedicated team of researchers: the Smart Mobility Research Group (SMRG, link).

 (2) In our secound research area, Digital Transformation, the "Digital Transformation Research Center" (DTRC, link) focuses on topics related to the opportunities, challenges and implications of business model innovation in response to the diffusion of digital technologies, such as cloud computing, big data, or mobile technologies.